spiral/docs/components/encrypter.md

 }
 ```

 You can see we can encrypt, decrypt, generate random set of bytes and change encryption keys our of the box.
-By default spiral will bind `EncrypterInterface` to `Spiral\Encrypter\Encrypter` class which utilized [defuse/php-encryption](https://github.com/defuse/php-encryption) package for such operation.
+By default spiral will bind `EncrypterInterface` to `Spiral\Encrypter\Encrypter` class which utilize [defuse/php-encryption](https://github.com/defuse/php-encryption) package for such operation.

 If you wish to get access to encrypter in your code - use IoC container, depencency injections or short binding "encrypter" (as usual we are giving example using Controller action).